Guest reviews of the Bell Tent

 Wayne L., June 2021, published on Campsites.co.uk

 Had an absolutely lovely stay.
 Looking forward to returning again hopefully!.
 The Low Greenside Farm really knows how to provide the finishing touches to a glamping stay, with a stunning, bell tent situated in our own private enclosed area.
 Magnus is a fantastic host, very helpful, and we were made to feel welcome.
-We were equipped with the necessary luxuries which included fire pit, 2 person hammock and toilet.
-Inside the tent, there’s a comfy bed fairy lights and solar-powered charging unit for mobiles, etc. The nice touches make the bell tent feel cosy and luxurious.
-Didn’t have time to relax in the hammock, hopefully, next time.
+Inside the tent, there’s a comfy bed, fairy lights and solar-powered charging unit for mobiles, etc. The nice touches make the bell tent feel cosy and luxurious.
+Didn’t have time to relax in the garden hammock, hopefully, next time.
 The showers were a short walk across the site and were immaculate.
 We loved the eco-friendly efforts such as the composting toilet, planting of trees and recycling.
 The site is surrounded by stunning 360-degree panoramic views.
 The Kings Head is a 5 min walk and is warm and welcoming, with great food, ales, wine and gin selection.
 During our stay, we did the fantastic Ravenstonedale and Smardale walk on foot from the campsite, which featured stunning views and crossed the impressive disused viaduct that traverses the valley.
 Highly recommended.

 Laura H., 2020, published on Google